Magneto: Combining Small and Large Language Models for Schema Matching: Acknowledgments

-\paragraph{Acknowledgments.} We thank our collaborators from the NYU School of Medicine, David Fenyo, Wenke Liu, and Sarah Keegan, for sharing their experiences in biomedical data integration and contributing to the creation of the GDC benchmark.
-We would like to thank DARPA for funding this work through the Automating Scientific Knowledge Extraction and Modeling (ASKEM) program, Agreement No. HR0011262087.
-This work was also partially supported by NSF award IIS-2106888.
-The views, opinions, and findings expressed are those of the authors and should not be interpreted as representing the official views or policies of the Department of Defense, the U.S. Government, or NSF.
-We also thank Roque Lopez, Benjamin Feuer, and Grace Fan for their constructive suggestions.
+This work was supported by NSF awards IIS-2106888 and OAC-2411221, the DARPA ASKEM program Agreement No. HR0011262087, and the ARPA-H BDF program.
+The views, opinions, and findings expressed are those of the authors and should not be interpreted as representing the official views or policies of the DARPA, ARPA-H, the U.S. Government, or NSF.
+We thank our collaborators from the NYU School of Medicine, David Fenyo, Wenke Liu, and Sarah Keegan, for sharing their experience in biomedical data integration and contributing to the GDC benchmark.
+We also thank Roque Lopez for his contributions to the code.